kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7942-vpa-slice-node-label/README.md

    garbage collection).
 It then computes independent recommendations for each slice and writes them to the slice's `status.recommendation`.

-2. The **updater** reads VPASlice objects and matches each pod to its correct slice by looking up the pod's node labels.
+2. The **updater** (when `updateMode` is `InPlace`) reads VPASlice objects and matches each pod to its correct slice by looking up the pod's node labels.
 It applies in-place updates using the slice-specific recommendation rather than the parent VPA's (now empty) recommendation.

-3. The **admission controller** similarly matches incoming pods to their VPASlice by resolving the pod's node and checking the slice's `nodeSelector`.
-It injects the slice-specific recommendation into the pod's resource requests.
+   When `updateMode` is `Off`, the updater takes no action — recommendations are available on the VPASlice objects for external consumers to read.

+3. The **admission controller** does not mutate pods for VPASlice-enabled VPAs.
+At admission time the pod has not yet been scheduled, so `pod.spec.nodeName` is empty and the correct slice cannot be determined.
+Instead, the admission controller performs validation only (see [Admission Controller](#admission-controller)).
+For `InPlace` mode, after the pod is scheduled and its node is known, the **updater** matches it to the correct VPASlice and applies the slice-specific recommendation via in-place update.
+For `Off` mode, no automatic updates are applied.

 When `spec.sliceByNodeLabel` is set, the parent VPA's `status.recommendation` is intentionally left empty.
 Consumers should read per-group recommendations from the associated VPASlice objects.